The Truth About the Worst Months to Cruise the Caribbean

-It’s the most Googled question by cruise dreamers everywhere—and for good reason.
+Wondering when to cruise—and when to absolutely avoid it?
+It’s one of the most Googled questions by cruise dreamers everywhere (and for good reason).
 You’re about to drop serious coin (or points) on a trip, and you want sunshine, smooth seas, and zero regrets.
-When are the best and worst months to cruise the Caribbean?
+So, when are the best and worst months to cruise the Caribbean?

 Most blogs (and travel agents) will provide you with the same safe list: